Himiko

 Scholarly debates over the identity of Himiko and the location of her domain, Yamatai, have raged since the late Edo period, with opinions divided between northern Kyūshū or traditional Yamato Province in present-day Kinki.
 The "Yamatai controversy", writes Keiji Imamura, is "the greatest debate over the ancient history of Japan."
 A prevailing view among scholars is that she may be buried at Hashihaka Kofun in Nara Prefecture.

+She came to power aged 20 in 190, and died in either 247 or 248.

 Historical references

 The shaman Queen Himiko is recorded in various ancient histories, dating back to 3rd-century China, 8th-century Japan, and 12th-century Korea.

 Chinese sources

 The first historical records of Himiko are found in the Records of the Three Kingdoms (Sanguo Zhi, 三國志), a Chinese classic text dating to c.
 297. However, rather than Records of the Three Kingdoms, Japanese scholars use the term of "Records of Wei: Account of Wajin" (魏志倭人伝, Gishi Wajinden), a Japanese abbreviation for the account of Wajin in the "Biographies of the Wuhuan, Xianbei, and Dongyi" (烏丸鮮卑東夷傳), Volume 30 of the "Book of Wei" (魏書) of the Records of the Three Kingdoms (三国志).
 This section is the first description of Himiko (Pimiko) and Yamatai:

 This early history describes how Himiko came to the throne:

 The "Records of Wei" also records envoys travelling between the Wa and Wei courts.
 Himiko's emissaries first visited the court of Wei emperor Cao Rui in 238, and he replied:

 Finally, the "Records of Wei" records that in 247 when a new governor arrived at Daifang Commandery in Korea, Queen Himiko officially complained of hostilities with Himikuko (卑弥弓呼), the king of Kuna (ja) (狗奴, literally "dog slave"), one of the other Wa states.
 The governor dispatched "Chang Chêng, acting Secretary of the Border Guard" with a "proclamation advising reconciliation", and subsequently:

 Commentators take this 'Iyo' (壹與, with 壹, "one", an old variant of 一) as a miscopy of Toyo (臺與, with 臺 "platform; terrace") paralleling the Wei Zhi writing Yamatai (邪馬臺) as Yamaichi (邪馬壹).

 Two other Chinese dynastic histories mentioned Himiko.
 While both clearly incorporated the Wei Zhi reports, they made some changes, such as specifying the "some seventy or eighty years" of Wa wars occurred between 146 and 189, during the reigns of Han Emperors Huan and Ling.
 The c.
 432 Book of Later Han (Hou Han Shu 後漢書) says "the King of Great Wa resides in the country of Yamadai", rather than the Queen:

 The 636 Book of Sui (Sui Shu, 隋書) changes the number of Himiko's male attendants: